ISUgenomics/elk_genomics/Notebook_Masonbrink/01_JuicerPipeline.md

 #this fixed the issue, but I still have issues with the presentation of all intrachromosomal contacts in JBAT, likely due to a mismatched restriction fragment file.
 7/12/19

+#this issue is because the mapping information does not have a mapping site for restriction fragments in some chromosomes.
+Just changing all values to dummy values, since I have only interest in assembly and 3d-dna is not using the fragment map
+awk '{$8="1";$4="0";print $0}' fixed2merged_nodups.txt >fixed3merged_nodups.txt
 ```